circleci/circleci-docs/jekyll/_cci2/using-orbs.md

 If the case arises where you need to delete an orb for emergency reasons, please contact CircleCI (Note: If you are deleting because of a security concern, you must practice responsible disclosure using the CircleCI Security web page.

 ## See Also
-{:.no_toc}

-- Refer to [Orb Introduction]({{site.baseurl}}/2.0/orb-intro/), for a high-level overview of using and authoring orbs.
+- Refer to [Orb Introduction](https://circleci.com/docs/2.0/orb-intro/), for a high-level overview of using and authoring orbs.
-- Refer to [Orbs Reference]({{site.baseurl}}/2.0/reusing-config/) for more detailed examples of reusable orbs, commands, parameters, and executors.
+- Refer to [Orbs Reference](https://circleci.com/docs}/2.0/reusing-config/) for more detailed examples of reusable orbs, commands, parameters, and executors.
-- Refer to [Configuration Cookbook]({{site.baseurl}}/2.0/configuration-cookbook/) for more detailed information about how you can use CircleCI orb recipes in your configurations.
+- Refer to [Configuration Cookbook](https://circleci.com/docs/2.0/configuration-cookbook/) for more detailed information about how you can use CircleCI orb recipes in your configurations.